Let Spartan Tire Brighton Help You Keep Your Vehicle Another Couple of Years

 But a lot of Brighton drivers want to hang onto their old clunkers.
 They're dependable and they're paid for.
 Owners would love to see the odometers on those vehicles turn past 200,000 miles (320,000 km), as long as the repair bills don't get too expensive.

-There are a lot of vehicles on Michigan roads that have run past the 200,000 mile (320,000 km) odometer reading.
+There are a lot of vehicles on MI roads that have run past the 200,000 mile (320,000 km) odometer reading.
 Is there something that their owners are doing that keeps these vehicles on the road?
 Or did they just win the “lemon lottery,” and luck out by getting a particularly good vehicle?
 Not surprisingly, most of these owners have something in common.
 They never skip an oil change.
 Can keeping a vehicle on the road for 200,000 miles (320,000 km) really be that easy for Brighton drivers?

 Actually, it makes sense.
 Oil is the lifeblood of a vehicle.
 Clean oil ensures that the engine will run efficiently and staves off the build-up of sludge that can eventually damage engine parts.
 Oil changes remove dirty oil and replace dirty oil filters, keeping an engine clean and running smoothly, just like eating right keeps our hearts healthy by preventing build-up in our arteries.